Is the M.S. in Economics a STEM program?

 Do I have to take certain courses at a specific time?

-Can I transfer in credits from previous coursework?
+May I transfer in coursework from other institutions?

-- Georgia Tech undergraduates majors may be able to transfer permitted ECON 4xxx (crosslisted ECON 6xxx) credits toward the M.S. degree.
-The maximum allowable transfer is two relevant courses, or six credit hours.
+- Georgia Tech undergraduate majors may be able to transfer permitted ECON 4XXX (cross-listed ECON 6xxx) credits toward the M.S. degree.
+The maximum allowable transfer is two relevant courses or six credit hours.
 Students who transfer two advanced undergraduate courses in this category may obtain the M.S. in Economics degree for an additional twenty-four hours of coursework.

-- Students who did not receive their undergraduate degrees from Georgia Institute of Technology may transfer a maximum of two relevant graduate-level courses from another university, provided that those courses were taken in the past two years.
-The possible waiver of these two courses must be approved by the Director of Graduate Programs.
+- Students who did not receive their undergraduate degrees from the Georgia Institute of Technology may transfer a maximum of two relevant graduate-level courses from another university, provided that those courses were taken in the past two years.
+The possible waiver of these two courses must be approved by the director of graduate programs.

 When are classes offered?

-Classes will typically be offered during the day and are usually taught on a Monday-Wednesday-Friday or Tuesday-Thursday schedule.
-In some cases, a class or two may be taught in the late afternoon or evening slot depending on the specific semester, course, faculty availability, etc. Students enrolling in the program should plan on taking classes during the daytime.
+Classes are typically offered during the day on Monday/Wednesday or Tuesday/Thursday.
+In some cases, a class or two may be taught in the late afternoon or evening depending on the specific semester, course, and faculty availability.
+Students enrolling in the program should plan on taking classes during the daytime.